About

 Achievements

-- Named on the ENDS Power List 2024 as one of the top 100 most impactful environmental professionals in the UK.
+- Named on the ENDS Power List 2024 as one of the top 100 most impactful environmental professionals in the UK

-nn - Winner, UK Women of the Future Awards 2023 for her work in ocean conservation and her potential for global impact.
+nn - Winner, UK Women of the Future Awards 2023

 nn - Co-founded the Motion for the Ocean initiative, co-authoring the model #Motion4theOcean and supporting coastal and inland local authorities in the development of local Ocean Recovery Declarations (2021 – present)